di/talks/goodhackerbadhacker/talk.md

 ![fit](images/bb.com4_anno.png)

-^ To my horror, I also realized that the "api" was just sending raw HTML back
+^ To my horror, I also realized that the "api" was just sending huge chunks of raw HTML back

 ^ Totally useless